Walk

 The Boston Woods Trust was formed in 2001 to provide the people of Boston with recreational opportunities such as walking and bird watching.
 So far 45 acres of trees have been planted in three woodlands:Beech Wood, Grange Wood and Westgate Wood.

-- 3At the Grand Sluice bridge cross the road.
-Turn left and cross the railway line, and then turn right along Witham Bank West to continue alongside the river and past the marina.
+• 3At the Grand Sluice bridge turn left and cross the railway line, and then turn right, cross the main road and walk along Witham Bank West to continue alongside the river and past the marina.

-- 4At the Rowing Club continue straight on along the riverside path.
-After approximately 0.9 miles (1.4 kilometres) leave the river bank down a slope to a road opposite one of Boston Woods Trust's woods, Beech Wood.
-It is well worth making a detour and exploring this woodland.
+• 4At the Rowing Club continue straight on along the path beside the river.
+After approximately 0.9 miles (1.4 kilometres), having walked past Beech Wood on the left, leave the river bank along a public footpath, down a slope to a road.

 This walk uses roadside pavements, field paths and quiet roads.
 There are no stiles and you are unlikely to encounter livestock.